microsoft/Windows-AppConsult-PWALab/Manual/README.md

     In the end, we call the **clients.openWindow()** method specifying a page of our web application which is dedicated to handle notifications (**notifications.html**) and adding, as query string parameters, the title and the message of the page.
 We wrap this method inside the **event.waitUntil()** function to make sure the service worker doesn't get terminated by the browser before we have completed our task.

 4. Now we're ready to test our work.
 In case the web server isn't still running from the previous tasks, press the **Go Live** button in the bottom bar of Visual Studio Code.
 5. Wait for Chrome to open on the website.
-If it doesn't happen, you can manually open Chrome and type the URL **http://127.0.0.1:5500** in the address bar.
+If it doesn't happen, you can manually open Chrome and type the URL `http://127.0.0.1:5500` in the address bar.
 6. Press F12 to open the developer tools.
 If you are using a instance of the browser you have already used for previous exercises, move to the **Application** tab, choose **Service Workers** from the left panel and press **Unregister** near the service worker.
 Then close Chrome and reopen it on the same website.
 This step will make sure that the updated service worker will be deployed and it will replace the old one.
 7. Now open the Contoso Backend website.
-If it's still not running from the previous task, open in File Explorer the *"Lab/Exercise 3/Start/Contoso.PushServer"* folder from the location where you have unzipped the lab content (it should be *"C:\PWALab"*).
+If it's still not running from the previous task, open in File Explorer the `C:\PWALab\Lab\Exercise3\01-Start\Contoso.PushServer` folder.
 Choose **File -> Open Windows PowerShell**.
 Type **dotnet run** and wait for the web server to start.
-Open Chrome and type in the address bar **http://localhost:1983**.
+Open Chrome and type in the address bar `http://localhost:1983`.
 8. Once the website has been loaded, press the **Send** button near the last channel in the list.
 You should see multiple ones at this point of the exercise.
 The reason is that, every time you unregister a service worker and register an updated one, a new subscription is created.
 9. A notification will be displayed in the lower left corner of your screen.
 Click on it.
 10. Notice how a new instance of the Contoso Dashboard website will be opened on the Notifications page, which will display the title and the message of the notification you have just received.
 This page, in fact, takes care of dinamically extracting the title and the message from the query string parameter.
 If you look at the URL of the page, it should look something like **http://127.0.0.1:5500/notifications.html?title=Test%20notification&message=Hey,%20you%20have%20a%20notification!**